EQuimper/CodeChallenge/javascript/FreeCodeCamps/Intermediate Algorithm Scripting/Sum All Numbers in a Range.md

 ### Thinking

+1. Get the biggest and the smallest number;
-1. Create a empty who gonna receive the number between the min and max
+2. Create a var total who initialize with the biggestNumber sum to the smallest one
-2. Find with both argument who is the max and who is the min
-3. Loop between both number and push it to the empty array
+3. Loop between between the range and add this to the total
-4. Use `reduce()` who make for us the job of sum all the number